benildo/translate/README.md

 This software can be used to translate files in JSON format in several languages ​​using the Yandex website.
 This system is widely used for the internationalization of Angular systems.

+*The json file must have the limit of 2672 rows.

 ##  Getting Start 🏁

 To use this system, you must install this project.